Harvard Library: Holdings

 The largest collection of archives focused on business and economic history is housed in Baker Library/Bloomberg Center at Harvard Business School.
 Botany Libraries’ archives include Henry David Thoreau’s personal herbaria, letters from Charles Darwin to Asa Gray, and thousands of botanical illustrations.
-The Wolbach Library holds the oldest surviving images of the moon, and the Tozzer Library is one of the oldest anthropological libraries in the world.
+The Wolbach Library, which was established in 1975 and closed March 22, 2024, held the oldest surviving images of the Moon.
+It was formed by merging the collections of the Harvard College Observatory and the Smithsonian Astrophysical Observatory.
+The Tozzer Library is one of the oldest anthropological libraries in the world.

 Harvard Library also has a robust collection of digital content.
 More than 6 million digital objects are accessible online by anyone, regardless of whether or not they're affiliated with Harvard, via the Harvard Digital Collections page.

 The CURIOSity tool offers another way to explore Harvard's digital collections, providing curated views, specialized search options and discovery of unique content.
 Curated collections include the Colonial North America archive, the Islamic Heritage Project, and over 3,5000 digitized daguerreotypes.

 Publications

 By 1973, Harvard Library had authored or published over 430 volumes in print in addition to nine periodicals and seven annual publications.
 Among these is a monthly newsletter, The Harvard Librarian and a quarterly journal, Harvard Library Bulletin, which was established in 1947, dormant from 1960 until 1967, and published regularly since.
 The Bulletin is published three times a year in spring, summer, and fall.
 Harvard Library Bulletin is available to the public under subscription and an archive of past issues is available on Harvard Library website.